Investing in our Heritage

 The Stephen Hawking Building and Harvey Court

 In the first decade of this century, the Grade 2* listed Harvey Court was restored, at a cost of £10 million, and a new architectural treasure was built beside it.
-The Stephen Hawking Building at 5 West Road, named in honour of the College’s most celebrated living Fellow, owes its existence to the exceptional generosity of over 2,000 Caians, parents and friends of the College, who made donations, large and small, amounting to over £10 million, to cover the entire cost of construction.
+The Stephen Hawking Building at 5 West Road, named in honour of the College’s most celebrated Fellow of recent times, owes its existence to the exceptional generosity of over 2,000 Caians, parents and friends of the College, who made donations, large and small, amounting to over £10 million, to cover the entire cost of construction.
 This elegant, S-shaped building provides accommodation for 75 students and 8 Fellows, teaching rooms and the Cavonius Conference Centre.

 The College has a proud tradition of remembering those who have made it what it is.
 Our name commemorates our two great founders, Edmund Gonville and John Caius.
 Every year, in the Chapel, the Master recites the names and deeds of men and women from the distant past right up to the present, benefactors from whose generosity and foresight our students continue to benefit.
 Following this tradition, all of the rooms in the Hawking Building bear the names of donors or their loved ones, expressing our heartfelt thanks and appreciation to those whose generosity made the building possible.